misakey/backend/docs/content/endpoints/boxes.md

 ### 2.2.3. notable error reponses

-**I - The user has no access to the box
+**I - The identity has no access to the box

 The reason of the forbidden is explained is a reason field that have only 2 possible fixed values.
 Only the get box endpoint is ensured to return this error in the current state of the API.